 With that said, better connectivity means a better influx of non-Rawang natives, which leads to:

-More and more non-Rawang natives are buying a property in Rawang.
+More and more non-Rawang natives are looking for property for sale in Rawang.

 Real estate practitioners have noted that Rawang’s property landscape has grown by leaps and bounds in recent times.
 Linked houses have doubled in price due to greater demand from homebuyers outside Rawang such as from Kepong, Selayang, Petaling Jaya, Kuala Lumpur and Puchong.
 Some estimates put the ratio of native to non-native housebuyers at 20%.